 Subject to the General Manager's determination of available system capacity, Metropolitan will offer wheeling service.
 The determination whether there is unused capacity in Metropolitan's conveyance system will be made by the General Manager on a case-by-case basis in response to particular requests for wheeling.
-The rate for wheeling service will include the System Access Rate, Water Stewardship Rate and, for treated water, the Treatment Surcharge.
+Wheeling service, to which Metropolitan's rate for wheeling service normally applies, refers to the use of Metropolitan's facilities, including Metropolitan's rights to use State Water Project facilities, to transport water not owned or controlled by Metropolitan to its member public agencies, in transactions entered into by Metropolitan for a period of up to one year.
+The rate for wheeling service to Metropolitan's member agencies normally includes the System Access Rate, Water Stewardship Rate and, for treated water, the Treatment Surcharge.
 In addition, wheeling parties must pay for their own cost for power (if such power can be scheduled by the District) or pay the District for the cost (not system average) of power service utilized for delivery of the wheeled water.
 Further, wheeling parties shall be assessed an administration fee of not less than \$5,000 per transaction.